MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/configure-microsoft-threat-experts.md

 - The Microsoft 365 Defender portal's **Alerts** dashboard
 - OData alerting [API](/windows/security/threat-protection/microsoft-defender-atp/get-alerts) and [REST API](/windows/security/threat-protection/microsoft-defender-atp/pull-alerts-using-rest-api)
 - [DeviceAlertEvents](/windows/security/threat-protection/microsoft-defender-atp/advanced-hunting-devicealertevents-table) table in Advanced hunting
-- Your inbox, if you choose to have targeted attack notifications sent to you via email.
+- Your inbox, if you choose to have Endpoint Attack Notifications sent to you via email.
 See [Create an email notification rule](#create-an-email-notification-rule) below.

 ### Create an email notification rule

 You can create rules to send email notifications for notification recipients.
 For full details, see  [Configure alert notifications](/windows/security/threat-protection/microsoft-defender-atp/configure-email-notifications) to create, edit, delete, or troubleshoot email notification.

-## View targeted attack notifications
+## View Endpoint Attack Notifications

 You'll start receiving Endpoint Attack Notifications from Microsoft Threat Experts in your email after you have configured your system to receive email notification.